Praqma/helmsman/docs/desired_state_specification.md

 ## Settings

-Optional : No.
+Optional : Yes.

 Synopsis: provides settings for connecting to your k8s cluster and configuring Helm's Tiller in the cluster.

+> If you don't provide the `settings` stanza, helmsman would use your current kube context and will deploy Tiller(s) without RBAC service accounts.

 Options:
-- **kubeContext** : this is always required and defines what context to use in kubectl.
+- **kubeContext** : the kube context you want Helmsman to use or create.
 Helmsman will try connect to this context first, if it does not exist, it will try to create it (i.e. connect to a k8s cluster) using the options below.

 The following options can be skipped if your kubectl context is already created and you don't want Helmsman to connect kubectl to your cluster for you.
-When using Helmsman in CI pipeline, these details are required to connect to your cluster every time the pipeline is executed.

 - **username**   : the username to be used for kubectl credentials.
 - **password**   : an environment variable name (starting with `$`) where your password is stored.
 Get the password from your k8s admin or consult k8s docs on how to get/set it.
 - **clusterURI** : the URI for your cluster API or the name of an environment variable (starting with `$`) containing the URI.
+- **bearerToken**: whether you want helmsman to connect to the cluster using a bearer token.
+Default is `false`
+- **bearerTokenPath**: optional.
+If bearer token is used, you can specify a custom location for the token file.
-- **serviceAccount**: the name of the service account to use to initiate helm.
-This should have enough permissions to allow Helm to work and should exist already in the cluster.
+- **serviceAccount**: the name of the service account to use to deploy Helm Tiller.
+This should have enough permissions to allow Helm to work.
+If the service account does not exist, it will be created.
 More details can be found in [helm's RBAC guide](https://github.com/kubernetes/helm/blob/master/docs/rbac.md)
 - **storageBackend** : by default Helm stores release information in configMaps, using secrets is for storage is recommended for security.
 Setting this flag to `secret` will deploy/upgrade Tiller with the `--storage=secret`.
 Other values will be skipped and configMaps will be used.
 - **slackWebhook** : a [Slack](slack.com) Webhook URL to receive Helmsman notifications.
 This can be passed directly or in an environment variable.
 - **reverseDelete** : if set to `true` it will reverse the priority order whilst deleting.